 There are many fantastic, adventurous things to do in Knysna and on the Garden Route: it’d be a pity to miss this part of South Africa.

 Knysna was one of my favorite stops along the Garden Route, and in general one of the nicest places to visit in South Africa.
-To be fair, I didn’t know much about it before going, but once I got there I realized there are so many things to do in Knysna that I regretted not having planned to stay longer.
+To be fair, I didn’t know much about it before going, but once I got there I regretted not having planned to stay longer.

 I have spent a week in Knysna and the Garden Route, and truly enjoyed it.
-This post highlights all the unmissable things to do in Knysna, and a few extra things to do on the Garden Route.
+This post highlights all the unmissable activities Knysna, and a few extra things to do on the Garden Route.
 I also shares some tips to make the most of this beautiful part of South Africa.

-13 Fantastic Things To Do In Knysna And The Garden Route
+13 Things To Do In Knysna And The Garden Route

 Admire Knysna Heads From above, below and distance

 Of all the things to do in Knysna, the first one you have to do is getting a view of the mighty Knysna Heads.
 These massive sandstone cliffs separate Knysna Lagoon from the ocean, in what is one of the most dangerous ocean mouths in the world.

 The Heads can be seen from various points of view: you can walk or drive all the way up to the viewpoint on the eastern Head, from where there’s an incredible view of the ocean and the beaches below (and you may be even so lucky as to see some southern right whales); or you can see them from below, taking the footpath that starts behind the parking lot and takes to the rock pools and lovely beaches.